Updated: Mar 18

 How to use Google Analytics and Google Webmaster Tools and Social Media to track your SEO results

-If impressions are high (that is, people see your page on google, but don’t click on it, this would mean you CTR is low, and you need improvement!
+If impressions are high (that is, people see your page on google but don’t click on it, this would mean your CTR is low, and you need improvement!

-So here a few tips of how to make your ads or content writing stand out so that many people will click on it and not simply bounce off.
+Here a few tips on making your ads or content writing stand out so that many people will click on it and not simply bounce off.
 High percentages of bounces are not a good sign for google as it is seen that your website is not relevant and searcher specific.

 First of all, ensure that all your landing pages have a title tag (it’s like a newspaper), a readable URL: headline and description.

 · Make it relevant

 It should entice people to click on your website.
 Include a KW.
 Create unique descriptions for every page on your website.
 You can monitor your click-through rate (CTR) in the Google search console.
 You can also see what search terms people use to find you!

 · Make sure each page has only one H1 Heading.
 It’s like a newspaper, the most important heading.
 Subsequent headlines should be H2, H3 etc. The H1 should be unique, avoid duplicates.